Phoenix15049/FileManager/README.md

 # Java FileManager

-Basic functions needed to work with files in Java plus some additional features.
+Basic functions needed to work with files in Java plus some additional features.These are a series of widely used functions that are used when working with files in Java.
+This collection has collected a small part of them.

 ## Installation